 Who covers your lost wages, pain and suffering, and other expenses?
 If the trainer has a liability insurance policy, then a settlement may be able to cover those losses.

 Certified trainers with experience in the industry often know the value of taking out an insurance policy.
-Not every client realize those policies not only protect the trainer but also provide a level of protection to them as well.
+Not every client realizes those policies not only protect the trainer but also provide a level of protection to them as well.

-Taking this lax approach can lead to being less than thrilled with the results or even the client/trainer relationship.
+Taking this lax approach can lead to being less-than-thrilled with the results or even the client/trainer relationship.

-A little extra diligence increases the chances you like your personal trainer and the accompanying sessions.
+A little extra diligence increases the chances you’ll like your personal trainer and the accompanying sessions.
 This way, you will stick with the trainer, the sessions, and, hopefully, a new lifestyle dedicated to healthier living.